Title Sensitivity Analysis of a Meta-analysis with Unpublished but

 Figure 6.
 Forest plot of comparison: 1 Primary outcomes, outcome: 1.2Weight loss studies con-ducted in/outside Japan.

-forestsens(greentea, binary=FALSE, mean.sd=TRUE, higher.is.better=FALSE) # To fix the random number seed to make the results reproducible.
+# To fix the random number seed to make the results reproducible. forestsens(greentea, binary=FALSE, mean.sd=TRUE, higher.is.better=FALSE, random.number.seed=52)

-forestsens(greentea, binary=FALSE, mean.sd=TRUE, higher.is.better=FALSE, random.number.seed=52) # To modify the outlooks of all unpublished studies to, say, "negative".
+# To modify the outlooks of all unpublished studies to, say, "negative". forestsens(greentea, binary=FALSE,mean.sd=TRUE,higher.is.better=FALSE,random.number.seed=52,

-# (In this case, for a negative outlook we might assign a positive SMD, which corresponds to# having weight loss under green tea treatment less than weight loss under control treatment,# i.e. the green tea treatment is less effective at achieving weight loss than control treatment.
+# To modify the outlooks of all unpublished studies to, say, "negative", and# overruling the default standardized mean difference (SMD) assigned to "negative". # (In this case, for a negative outlook we might assign a positive SMD, which corresponds to# having weight loss under green tea treatment less than weight loss under control treatment,# i.e. the green tea treatment is less effective at achieving weight loss than control treatment. forestsens(greentea, binary=FALSE, mean.sd=TRUE, higher.is.better=FALSE,random.number.seed=52,

-forestsens(greentea, binary=FALSE, mean.sd=TRUE, higher.is.better=FALSE,random.number.seed=52, # To generate a forest plot for each of the ten default outlooks defined by forestsens().
+# To generate a forest plot for each of the ten default outlooks defined by forestsens(). forestsens(greentea, binary=FALSE, mean.sd=TRUE, higher.is.better=FALSE, random.number.seed=52,

-forestsens(greentea, binary=FALSE, mean.sd=TRUE, higher.is.better=FALSE, random.number.seed=52, Healing of duodenal ulcers by Helicobacter pylori eradication therapy Randomized clinical trials comparing duodenal ulcer acute healing among (1) patients on ulcerhealing drug + Helicobacter pylori eradication therapy vs. (2) patients ulcer healing drug alone.
+Randomized clinical trials comparing duodenal ulcer acute healing among (1) patients on ulcerhealing drug + Helicobacter pylori eradication therapy vs. (2) patients ulcer healing drug alone.
+The event counts represent the numbers of patients not healed.

 A data frame with 33 observations on the following 7 variables.